-Please find out all of available dates to book the PAT test on the PAT Schedule 2018.
-Actual PAT test and PAT preview are held every other Thursday.
+Please find out all of available dates to book the PAT test on the PAT Schedule 2023 and PAT Schedule 2024.

 Please have your Medical Examination Form ready.

-* Requests must be submitted no later than 48 hours before the requested date of the Preview and/or PAT.
+* Requests must be submitted no later than 48 hours before the requested date of the Preview.
 Candidates are scheduled in the order in which they are received.
 Candidates appearing for a preview or actual PAT who have not been scheduled in advance with the Civil Service Unit will not be allowed to participate.

-All Police and Fire PAT previews and PATs (actual test) are now conducted at the Hudson National Guard Armory
+All Police and Fire PAT previews and PATs (actual test) are now conducted at our new facility:

 Candidates must bring the following to the Physical Ability Test (PAT) testing site:

-PAT candidates have the option of taking a PAT Preview.
-During the PAT Preview, candidates take a "practice" PAT that is not timed or scored.
+During the PAT Preview, candidates take a "practice" PAT that is timed but is not scored.
+The time for the preview is only for candidate reference in regard to each event based on the cut score.
 The Preview allows candidates to become familiarized with the events required during the actual PAT.
-Currently, the PAT Previews are free of charge to candidates but may be subject to change.

 Should a candidate need to cancel a PAT or PAT Preview, he or she must make the request to the hiring department at least 48 hours in advance of the test/preview date, and the hiring department notifies HRD Civil Service at (617) 878-9756 or email firstname.lastname@example.org , of the cancellation at least 24 hours in advance of the test/preview date.